CSS 499: Undergraduate Research

 1. Frequent communication: You should inform me of your working status frequently, (i.e., weekly or biweekly.)
 Your email or visit to my office is sufficient.

 2. Final term report: You must turn in your final term report.
-This should include: (1) your work summary, (2) the detailed specification of your work, (3) the per-class/function design note of your program, (4) directions where to find and how to run your program, (5) your source code in courier-new format with prenty of comments, ((6) performance results if your work is a type of performance evaluation.), and (7) self-evaluation.
-For self-evaluation, attach the original CSS499 undergraudate research direction I have passed in the kick-off meeting.
+This should include: (1) your work summary, (2) the detailed specification of your work, (3) the per-class/function design note of your program, (4) directions where to find and how to run your program, (5) your source code in courier-new format with prenty of comments, and (6) qualitative and/or quantitative analysis and results.

 3. Demonstration: When turning in your term report, you are supposed to give me a demonstration of your work at the medusa or uw1-320 linux cluster.